 Magnolia trees and larger shrubs are ideal for growing as standalone trees, while the smaller varieties such as Magnolia stellata look good in a border or grown in a container.
+Read more about trees for small gardens.
 Evergreen magnolias, such as Magnolia grandiflora, can be trained against a wall.

 A magnolia tree or shrub is a long-term investment – they are slow growing and can take 10-20 years to reach their ultimate size.
 It’s therefore worth taking the time to choose the right variety for your garden.
 The flowers, ultimate size and the conditions in your garden will determine which magnolia you grow.
 If it’s happy, it will thrive and reward you with a fantastic display of flowers.

 How to grow magnolias

 Most magnolias prefer acidic to neutral soil.
 If you don’t have the right soil in your garden, or don’t have room for a large tree, the smaller magnolias grow very well in pots.
 Magnolias need a sheltered spot, away from strong winds.
 Avoid frost pockets, as frost can damage the flowers in spring.
 A spot that gets plenty of sun will ensure a good display of flowers.
 Prune lightly in mid-summer to early autumn.
 Ensure the soil does not dry out in summer.

 - Where to grow magnolias

 - How to propagate magnolias

 - Magnolia problem-solving

 - Types of magnolia to grow